Table of contents

 BigID is the clearest pick when the DPDPA blocker is data visibility.
 If the DPO cannot answer where personal data lives, which systems hold it, how it maps to an individual, or whether deletion was actually completed, the workflow problem starts inside the data estate.

-BigID’s privacy automation page describes DSR fulfillment, consent governance, global compliance, data discovery and mapping, ROPA, PIAs, and a self-service privacy portal.
-Its Data Rights Automation page describes identity-aware personal data mapping, access and deletion workflows, deletion validation, and regulator/consumer reporting.
+Its privacy automation coverage includes DSR fulfillment, consent governance, global compliance, data discovery and mapping, ROPA, PIAs, and a self-service privacy portal.
+Its data-rights coverage includes identity-aware personal data mapping, access and deletion workflows, deletion validation, and regulator or consumer reporting.

 Key features: